DATA PROTECTION STATEMENT REGARDING THE FSHS

 Rectification of inaccurate and incorrect data

 Students have the right to ask the FSHS to rectify inaccurate or incorrect data on themselves.
 The FSHS is also obliged to rectify any incorrect personal data that comes to its attention.
 Because of the nature of the healthcare sector, we are occasionally forced to make decisions based on incomplete information.
 We can therefore only rectify data that is objectively incorrect based on the information available at the time of recording.
 Students have no right to decide what data about them is recorded.
 Requests for rectification can be made directly to the staff member who recorded the information at the time of the treatment contact.
-If a mutual understanding is not reached, students can make a request for rectification in writing by electronic (identification by online banking ID or mobile ID) or in the FSHS unit where the university is located (ID must be shown).
-Compliance or otherwise with the rectification request will be decided by the FSHS Unit Director, if necessary together with the Medical Director.
+If a mutual understanding is not reached, students can make a request for rectification in writing by electronic (identification by online banking ID or mobile ID) or in the FSHS service unit where the university is located (ID must be shown).
+Compliance or otherwise with the rectification request will be decided by the FSHS District Chief Physician, if necessary together with the FSHS District Chief Dentist.
 The reasons for rejecting a request will be given in writing.
 Rectified data will also be rectified in the Kanta Data Repository.

 Completion of incomplete data